-The manual encoding of the FDs content in sMWN is based on two main criteria.
-First, the annotator should have minimum space for interpreting the data.
-Second, the simplification of the informative content of a description should be used only as a "last resort" strategy.
+The manual encoding of the FDs content in sMWN is based on two main.
+First, although a certain amount of interpretation cannot be avoided, this should be kept at a minimum.
+Second, the reduction of the informative content of a description should be used only as a "last resort" strategy.